Think about how much you already know about the people you hope will be your buyers.

 You may find that the outcome of auction listings is so difficult to predict that it makes more sense for you to use only fixed price listings or classified ads.

-Print out the Record sheet and use it to keep track of the auctions that you are watching.
+Use the Record sheet to keep track of the auctions that you are watching.

 eBay and other online marketplaces are very competitive.
 The smallest part-time trader can compete on an even footing with very large businesses, while private sellers may be able to set lower or no reserves because they don't need to make a profit margin.